skapezempire/3D-Interactive/README.md

 Currently, most of the features are static because of the 6 day period we got to know of the hackathon.
 But we've worked seriously on the ones that we could do within the 6 days period.

+## Note
+Kindly note that the Ar feature works on mobiles only.
+Your device must support AR core for android and AR Kit for IOS users to experience it.

+Tools/resources:
+Modelviewer, HTML, CSS, Javascript, vercel, shepherdd/webstories, pexels, sketchfab

 What's next for 3D Interactive
 Continue building and adding new 3D models.